The Facts About Making a Will

-The truth is, none of knows what might be around the corner.
+The truth is none of us knows what might be around the corner.
 We may live to a fine old age, but nothing is guaranteed.
-Writing a will is a way of planning ahead, and gives you the peace of mind to carry on enjoying your life with your loved ones, knowing you have made provision for their future.
+Writing a will is a way of planning ahead.
+It also gives you the peace of mind to carry on enjoying your life with your loved ones, knowing you have made provision for their future.

 2. Writing a will is really expensive and complicated.

-Lots of people put off writing a will because they think it will be too expensive or complicated.
+Lots of people put off writing a will because they think it will be too costly.
 Actually, the cost of having one drawn up by a solicitor can range from £140 to £250 if your affairs are quite straightforward.
-You can buy a DIY Will-Writing kit for even less than this, if you are confident that you won’t make any miscalculations or mistakes that might make it invalid.
-So while it is true that having a professionally drawn-up will is more expensive than a DIY one, it does come with the peace of mind that there won’t be any further legal costs for your family.
+You can buy a DIY Will-Writing kit for even less than this if you are confident that you won’t make any miscalculations or mistakes that might make it invalid.
+While it is true that having a professionally drawn-up will is more expensive than a DIY one, it does come with the peace of mind that there won’t be any further legal costs for your family.

 3. I don’t need a will, I have nothing to leave.

-Everybody has something to leave, even if it’s not a financial fortune.
-Wills cover not just your finances, debts and possessions, but also what happens to any children you may have.
-You may have a workplace pension entitlement or a death in service benefit from your employer; and you may have a life insurance policy.
-Even if you think all you have is a CD collection, your will can still make sure that this passes to your partner.
+Everybody has something to leave even if it’s not a financial fortune.
+Wills cover not just your finances, debts and possessions.
+They also cover what happens to your children.
+Also, you may have a workplace pension entitlement or a death in service benefit from your employer.
+You may have a life insurance policy.
+Even if you think all you have is a CD collection, your will makes sure this passes to your partner.

 4. My loved ones will automatically inherit everything anyway.

-This is not necessarily the case, and there are several different scenarios that you should be aware of:
+This is not necessarily the case, and there are several different scenarios of which you should be aware.